10 Practical Ways To Make A Narcissist Respect You

 Stay clear and firm about your needs and requirements from them.

-Mostly, your compliments will be insincere, but always make it a point to deliver them with extreme believability.
+Your compliments can be insincere, but always make it a point to deliver them with extreme believability.

 However, don’t do it too often.